camunda/connectors/element-template-generator/core/README.md

 ## Element Template DSL

 This module defines a DSL for building element templates programmatically.
-The starting point is the `OutboundElementTemplate` class.
+The starting point is the `ElementTemplate` class.
 You can use the DSL directly to build the template and then invoke the `build` method.
 The resulting `ElementTemplate` object can be serialized to JSON using Jackson (pre-configured) or any other JSON library (would require custom configuration).